meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 | **nirvāṇa**   | The cessation of suffering, the unconditioned. | Described as the *absence* of a self‑existent “thing” rather than the *realisation* of a pre‑existing end. |
 | **śūnyatā (emptiness)** | The lack of inherent existence in all phenomena. | Not a “cause” at all; it is a *characteristic* of reality that undermines any substantive notion of a fixed telos. |

-In Buddhist soteriology the *goal* (nirvāṇa) is **the negation of the very structures that Aristotle and Aquinas treat as “ends.”** There is no *final cause* in the Aristotelian sense; the path is a *removal* of the conditions that generate the illusion of ends.
+In Buddhist soteriology (the doctrine of salvation) the *goal* (nirvāṇa) is **the negation of the very structures that Aristotle and Aquinas treat as “ends.”** There is no *final cause* in the Aristotelian sense; the path is a *removal* of the conditions that generate the illusion of ends.

-Consequently, while you can **draw a diagram** that looks like a loop (samsara → nirvāṇa → samsara), the **metaphysical relations** that the arrows represent are *not* the same as Aristotle’s or Aquinas’s causal arrows.
+Consequently, while we can **draw a diagram** that looks like a loop (samsara → nirvāṇa → samsara), the **metaphysical relations** that the arrows represent are *not* the same as Aristotle’s or Aquinas’s causal arrows.

----

-**4. An analogy: The “inaccessible beginning/end” versus infinities in Conformal Geometric Algebra (CGA)**
+### 4. An analogy: The “inaccessible beginning/end” versus infinities in Conformal Geometric Algebra (CGA)

 | Feature of CGA | What it *does* in mathematics | Why the analogy is limited |
 |----------------|-------------------------------|----------------------------|